material-motion/material-motion/GLOSSARY.md

 ## target

 A target is the entity to which a Plan is meant to be applied, such as an element or a Timeline.

+## transaction

+A mechanism by which new Intentions are committed to a Runtime.